The North Western Fells

 <<>>

-Wainwright adored this region.
-He never once tired of treading the same paths repeatedly during his research.
-This area is also a favourite for many of his readers.
-It includes many popular fells such as Catbells, Grasmoor and Grisedale Pike.
-It also features the lowest fell, Castle Crag, nestled within the Jaws of Borrowdale.
-In Wainwright’s opinion, this area encloses the loveliest square mile in Lakeland.
-It would also be the first title in the series published by the Westmorland Gazette.
-See The Northern Fells for more details.
+Wainwright deeply admired this region, finding endless joy in retracing familiar paths during his research.
+This area also holds a special place in the hearts of many of his readers, boasting renowned fells like Catbells, Grasmoor, and Grisedale Pike.
+Noteworthy is Castle Crag, the lowest fell, cradled within the enchanting Jaws of Borrowdale.
+In Wainwright’s eyes, this region encapsulated Lakeland’s most picturesque square mile.
+Remarkably, it would be the first title in the series to be published by the Westmorland Gazette.
+Further details can be found in The Northern Fells.

-During the Gazette years, The North Western Fells sold slightly more copies than The Northern Fells.
-Both guides are equally popular today, and sales are roughly the same.
+During the Gazette era, The North Western Fells outsold The Northern Fells by a slight margin.
+However, both guides are equally popular today, with sales figures roughly equivalent.

 <<>>